vassvik/odin-gl/README.md

 Also includes some helper functions, such as a simple shader loader.

+#### Note: You will be required to pass your own GetProcAddress equivalent (wglGetProcAddress, glXGetProcAddress, glfwGetProcAddress, etc.)

 ## Todo:

     - Add forward compatability profile, potentially splitting into multiple files.